 Examples of other legislation are included in Appendix A and can include the Impact Assessment Act and Niagara Escarpment Planning and Development Act.
-As a rule, the Class EA Process will be the first step in the approval process, followed by other permits and approvals.
-For each project, the Class EA Process will identify other approvals and indicate relative timing of those approvals.
+As a rule, the Class EA for TF will be the first step in the authorization process for transmission projects, followed by permits and approvals under other legislation.
+For each project, the Full Class EA Process will identify these permits and approvals and indicate their relative timing.

-5.7.1 Provincial and Federal EA Coordination
+5.7.1 Coordination with Federal Assessment